conda/constructor/README.md

 constructor is a tool which allows constructing an installer for a collection of conda packages.
 Basically, it creates an Anaconda-like installer consisting of conda packages.
-This tool was previously proprietary and known as cas-installer.
+This tool was previously proprietary and known as `cas-installer`.

 Installation: